The 3 Tell-Tale Signs Your Brake Pads are Worn and How to Avoid Costly Repairs

 2. Can I still drive if my brake pads are worn?

-If your brake pads are worn, it's not safe to continue driving and you should have them replaced as soon as possible.
-Worn brake pads can reduce your stopping power and increase the risk of a collision.
+If your brake pads are worn, it's not safe to continue driving and you should have them replaced as soon as possible, unless you have mechanically attached friction to the backing plate, which will allow you to safely drive to the last millimeter of the life of the friction.
+Worn or rusted brake pads can reduce your stopping power and increase the risk of a collision.

 3. What do failing brake pads sound like?

-Worn brake pads often produce a high-pitched screeching or grinding noise when the brakes are applied.
-This noise is a result of the metal brake pad wear indicator coming into contact with the brake rotor.
+Failing brake pads often produce a high-pitched screeching or grinding noise when the brakes are applied.

 4. How do I check the life of my brakes?

-You can visually inspect the brake pads through the wheel spokes to see how much friction material is left.
-A brake pad that is less than 1/4 inch thick needs to be replaced.
+Some calipers will have an opening in the housing for you to visually inspect the brake pads to see how much friction material is left.
+For a painted brake pad that is less than 1/4 inch thick will need to be inspected and possibly replaced if the glue is failing and friction is chunking off.
+For a galvanized brake pad with mechanical attachment, the brake pad is still good until the last millimeter of the friction.
 Another way is to have a professional mechanic perform a brake inspection, during which they will check the brake pads, rotors, and other components for wear and damage.

 Conclusion